lu-annie/pomogranate-extension/README.md

 # pomogranate-extension
-A Pomodoro timer that keeps you focused on your work by showing you pomegranates every time you open a social media site.
+A Pomodoro timer Chrome browser extension with a little twist.

 How to use this extension: